nirajkale/pynetwork/README.md

   ### Prelude

   As a fun project, i wanted a raspberry pi based RC car that can be controlled over wi-fi.
 On the receiver end, a combination of different deep neural network architectures that can consume the data from raspberry pi like camera feed ( to a CNN model), feed from various sensors e.g proximity, speed encoder etc ( to a RNN) & then can subsequently control it.
-But one of the fundamental problems     that i faced while implementing it was how to transfer all of this data back & forth between my laptop & pi in real time with low       latency.
-This gave me an idea write a simple JSON based networking code that could transfer custom python objects back & forth, but     that was enough because i was dealing multiple data feeds & manging these multiple tcp connections was getting difficult & hence i       decided to buckle up and write down a networking library that could manage swarm of connections & also could help stream the data from   python subroutines (These subroutines were pythonian generators that could endlessly read & stream the individual sensor data).
+But one of the keys problems that i faced while implementing it, was how to transfer all of this data back & forth between my laptop & pi in real time with low latency.
+This gave me an idea write a simple JSON based networking code that could transfer custom python objects back & forth, but that was not enough because i was dealing multiple data feeds & managing these multiple tcp connections was getting difficult.
+After some useless searches on github, i decided to buckle up and write down a networking library from scratch that could manage swarm of connections & also could help stream the data from python subroutines (These subroutines were pythonian generators that could endlessly read & stream the individual sensor data).
 Apart from subroutines based streaming, I also wanted to add batch fashioned suboutine data transfer (As you may have realized lot of these ideas sound similar to Keras generators that are used for feeding data to a machine learning model ).
 After a month of after-office coding & testing, I am finally releasing v2 of pynet.
-This is latest verison is not only suitable for IOT but can also be used for any   network workload like conditional file backups, executing subroutines over network or streaming custom data without the need of         polling.
+This version should not only be suitable for IOT but can be used for any network workload.

   ### Abstract

-  pynet package is designed to help write scripts/projects that rely on interprocess communication over a network.
-Using pynet, this inter-network IPC can be achieved using minimal-to-no knowledge of sockets.
+  pynet package is designed to help write scripts/projects that rely on interprocess communication over a network with minimal-to-no       knowledge of sockets.
 Furthermore these data transfer/steaming can be done in a swarm fashion, meaning multiple or swarm of persitant   tcp connections that serve a single objective to deliver high performance.
   Following objectives can be achieved using this package:

-  1. Write subroutines/function that can stream data over to your client using callbacks (No need of polling)
+  1. Write subroutines/functions that can stream data over to your client using callbacks (No need of polling)
-  2. Write subroutines/function that can send batches of data over to your client
+  2. Write subroutines/functions that can send batches of data over to your client
   3. Send data to your subroutines/function over network
   4. Send files to & from server using swarm of connections for higher transfer rates